-What to see on Uganda tour!
+What to see on Uganda Safaris!

 Beginning at the main point of arrival in Entebbe, most tours will head west to the broad belt of national parks that form the western border.
-Due to the country being situated right on the meeting point of the eastern savannah and western jungle ecosystems, Uganda has excellent terrain for a wide variety of safaris, from traditional game drives through golden grassland seeking lion or elephant to strapping on your hiking boots and trekking through lush rainforest.
-The birding is superlative, with the variation in habitat attracting a vast array of species, including the crowning glory of the shoebill, a highly sought-after sight for the true birder.
+Due to the country being situated right on the meeting point of the eastern Savannah and western jungle ecosystems, Uganda has excellent terrain for a wide variety of safaris, from traditional game drives through golden grassland seeking lion or elephant to strapping on your hiking boots and trekking through lush rain forest.
+The birding is superlative, with the variation in habitat attracting a vast array of species, including the crowning glory of the shoe-bill, a highly sought-after sight for the true birder.
 The traditional Big Five parks of Uganda, Queen Elizabeth National Park and Murchison Falls, do not yet match the game densities of their contemporaries to the east.
 That said, the game viewing is still very much alive and well and the parks boast a mere fraction of the tourist numbers that may dilutes the experience for those visiting the more developed destinations.

-Where To Stay On a Ugandan Safari?
+Where To Stay On a Ugandan Safaris?

 National Park lodges range from Budget to 5 Star facilities, all set to indulge every single need throughout your stay within this African Wild.
 Reside in lodges, or tented camps set in traditional style, or the beautiful bandas, enjoy the delicious meals delicately prepared by their professional chefs.